cm-suzuki-ryo/aws-storage-genai-workshop/Readme.md

 ## Create Embedding Data

-We will use an embedding model to convert our annotation data int vector embeddings.
+We will use an embedding model to convert our annotation data into vector embeddings.
-We'll generate out a SQL file to mass import our data into our database.
+We'll generate a SQL file to mass import our data into our database.

 ```sh
 ./bin/embedd